-To get technical assistance, check on the status of problems, or report new problems, contact Grass Valley Product Support via e-mail, the Web, or by phone or fax.
+To get technical assistance, check on the status of a question, or to report new issue, contact Grass Valley Product Support via e-mail, the Web, or by phone or fax.

 Web Technical Support

 To access support information on the Web, visit the product support Web page on the Grass Valley Web site.
 You can download software or find solutions to problems by searching our Frequently Asked Questions (FAQ) database.